devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Parameters:

-- **percentiles**: A list of numbers between 0 and 1 that specifies which percentiles to include in the output.
+- percentiles: A list of numbers between 0 and 1 that specifies which percentiles to include in the output.
 The default is `[0.25, 0.5, 0.75]`, which returns the 25th, 50th (median), and 75th percentiles.
-- **include**: A whitelist of data types to include in the result.
+- include: A whitelist of data types to include in the result.
 You can specify types like `'number'`, `'object'`, or `'all'`.
-- **exclude**: A blacklist of data types to exclude from the result.
+- exclude: A blacklist of data types to exclude from the result.

 #### Example Usage